 This customized Declaration of Independence contains the exact same words as the original document without any variation at all—same spelling (and occasional misspellings), punctuation, capitalization, etc. It's just been carefully reformatted into a modern font (versus old-style calligraphy) to make it easier to read.
-It has the same 56 signers at the bottom in the same six columns as the original—they're just italicized names instead of signatures (which sometimes can be hard to read) to easily identify who signed it.
+It has the same 56 signers at the bottom in the same six columns as the original—they're just italicized names instead of signatures to easily identify who signed it.

 The item is designed to hang on the wall and comes with –